 Cindy Sherman, just fresh out of college, took it upon herself to tell a story using photographs.

-Sherman uses her own body for gender construction and adds in a theatrical aspect to it maximize the effect of the image on the viewer.
+Sherman uses her own body for gender construction and adds a theatrical aspect to it to maximize the effect of the image on the viewer.
 Sherman has wanted to portray how society stereotypes women.
 Her work is a representation of post-modern feminism.

 Cindy Sherman’s work is not thought-provoking.
 It is also inspirational because, through her work, she tells artists to become the performers themselves and brings the idea of fluidity of gender and identity.
 Although it is Sherman herself as the subject in each picture, Sherman never calls them self-portraits.
 She believes she has left her character outside the picture and assumed a different person altogether.